 improve balance which can help to prevent falls in older people

-The report suggests garden access has potential to help with healthcare costs, and should be used more in our health and social care system.
+The report suggests garden access has the potential to help with healthcare costs and should be used more in our health and social care system.
+Read the full report on the National Garden Scheme's website.